waddell

 Work in Progress

-• Specimen for Cambridge Greek and Latin Classics commentary on Livy, book XXI. currently drafting.
+• Proposal for Bloomsbury Academic commentary on Livy, book XXI (co-editing with Dexter Hoyos). currently drafting.

 • Article: “Ethos Translatum: intentional failures of Ciceronian creations of ethos in Tacitus,” currently drafting.